 Have you ever thought of doing a tour of Florence to learn Italian with a teacher as your guide?
 This is a real language experience in Florence.
 It will help you get to know the history of the city’s squares and monuments while learning how to ask for a cappuccino in a café – just like an Italian!
 First off, let’s introduce ourselves!
 We’ve probably already emailed each other to set up a tour, so I already know how well you speak Italian.
 Don’t be afraid, though – give it a try and don’t feel embarrassed.
 There’s nothing more beautiful than a foreigner who speaks Italian with an irresistible accent!
 I’m a language lover, this is why I had the idea of creating this tour of Florence to learn Italian.
-In fact, I have a degree in modern languages at University of Florence.
+In fact, I have a degree in Modern Languages at University of Florence.
 I speak English, Spanish, and German.
-Recently, I started learning Hebrew and I fell in love with it!
+I even started learning Hebrew and I fell in love with it!
 However, I had to put it aside because my baby Gabriele takes up most of my time!
-The study of foreign languages teaches and encourages respect for other peoples and it’s proved that makes you live longer!
+The study of foreign languages teaches and encourages respect for other peoples and it is proved that makes you live longer!

 What will this language experience in Florence be like?
 I’ll speak to you slowly and clearly in simple Italian and pause to help you understand better.
 We can even speak in English and translate into Italian if you’d rather.
 We’ll talk about the history of Florence and its main characters using simple language and topics.
 During this Italian lesson tour, I’ll tell you about how modern Italian was born in Florence (thanks to Dante Alighieri) and how many Italian words are currently used in many languages all over the world.
 We’ll chat briefly about the evolution from Latin to Italian, the origin of words is so fascinating!
 In the end you’ll realize you know more Italian words than you thought!
 At the end of the experience I’ll give you a booklet with the vocabulary we used.